bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/policies.md

 does not work as you would like.

+### Religous holidays
-__Religous holidays__: If a religious holiday interferes with a deadline, please be in touch with me.
+If a religious holiday interferes with a deadline, please be in touch with me.

+### Emergencies
-__Emergencies:__ If you have serious circumstances that will impact your ability to learn, please be in touch as soon as possible so that we can make a plan.
+If you have serious circumstances that will impact your ability to learn, please be in touch as soon as possible so that we can make a plan.
 Please only _serious_ circumstances (for e.g. taking two classes with homework deadlines the same day does not